flenniken/statictea/docs/signatures.md

 # mapParameters

 Create a dictionary of the parameters.
 The parameter names are the dictionary keys.
 Return a FunResult object containing the dictionary or a warning when the parameters do not match the signature.
-The last signature param is for the return type.
+The last signature parameter is for the return type.

 ```nim
 func mapParameters(params: seq[Param]; args: seq[Value]): FunResult